dhruvna/CS190J-SurveyChain-Project/README.md

 ## A survey owner can close the survey or wait for it to close after the expiry block timestamp or when it reaches the maximum accepted data points.
 When a survey is closed, certain reward in ETH will be sent to the users participating in it.
 ### Completed
+- Surveys are checked for closing whenever they are fetched or someone tries submitting.
 - Surveys close at max entry points, they also close if the expiry block timestamp is in the past.
 - Owners can close surveys themselves (and only the owner)
 ### In Progress
-- Surveys close if the block timestamp expires, need to check with vm warping

 ### Not Implemented

 - No rewards are sent

 ## On a survey expiry block, the survey will always close after receiving all incoming data points in the same block (last minute submission).
 ### Completed
--
+- Need to fix logic for multiple last minute submissions
+- Test case to verify last minute submission success
 ### In Progress
-- Need to fix logic for multiple last minute submissions
 ### Not Implemented
-- Test case to verify last minute submission success

 # Ordered Task List
 1. Allow users to log in and answer (enhances user management).
 2. Distribute rewards to participants (implement reward logic).
-3. Fix logic for multiple last-minute submissions (handle edge cases).
-4. Test case for last-minute submission success (validate last-minute logic).